 Keep in mind that when you are introducing a new pet into your home, that until that moment, your dog’s toys, treats and bones were theirs.
 And theirs alone!
 Now they are going to have to figure out how to share.
 This is not a natural reaction to your pet.
 It maybe the hardest one you come across to date.

 Consider keeping the pets separate in the beginning especially during meal times.
 Also while to give them their own attention during playtime with the toys until they have settled in with each other.
 However, whenever possible you should try to use the same toy.
 This will help both scents mix and the ownership of the toy begin to combine.

 It takes all pets time to build relationships with each other.
+FOMO Bones are a great introduction to CBD for your dog and can help keep the calm when meeting for the first few times.
 Even at a young age mixing two that were not born together can be a bit frantic at times.
 Keep in mind that with each passing day it will get better.
 They will become accustomed to having each other in their pace.
 They will realize that you are not replacing one with the other.